Refer to the CFL's 2018 Broadcast Schedule page.

 For the exact channels games will be available on as the broadcast date approaches, check CFLdb Statistics for a list of broadcasts from broadcast partners in Canada (TSN/RDS/ESPNC) and the US (ESPN) for the next two days.
 Starting in 2016, select games are available on TSN4K, available on select carriers in Canada.

-TSN is slated to broadcast five pre-season games in 2018 and RDS carry two pre-season games.
+TSN's initial 2019 pre-season schedule includes four games to be broadcast.
+TSN broadcast five pre-season games in 2018 and RDS carry two pre-season games.
 The June 9th Hamilton @ Montreal game was added to TSN in an announcement June 4th.
 In 2017, TSN carried four and RDS one pre-season games, while 2016 saw four by TSN and two by RDS broadcast.

 For French language coverage, RDS carries all Montreal Alouette games and RDS/RDS2 carries select Ottawa RedBlack games as well as other CFL games each season.
 TSN/RDS have signed a 5-year agreement in 2013 (plus 3 year extension signed in 2015) to be the exclusive broadcaster of the CFL through the 2021 season.

 For 2018, ESPN announced an initial schedule of 22 games on ESPN2/ESPNNews, while the remaining regular season and four pre-season games will be available on the $5/month ESPN+ subscription streaming service.